 The hate crimes task force was investigating and no arrests had been made, a police spokeswoman said.

-Bears CB Hayden
+Bears CB Hayden out for season

 Bears cornerback Kelvin Hayden will miss the entire season with a torn left hamstring.

 Hayden will require 6 to 8 months for rehabilitation, and surgery is imminent.
 He is the second Bears player to be lost for the season after defensive end Turk McBride suffered a torn Achilles tendon.

 Andrews confirms Bulaga needs surgery